svenugoban/NetflixFullStack/README.md

-NetflixFullStack using reactjs and nodejs +JWT
+NetflixFullStack using MERN Stack +JWT